Canvs brings its emotion analysis tool to surveys

 At the same time, it’s the open-ended questions that can provide the most meaningful insights.
 For example, Feldman said Canvs works with NBCUniversal and found that three of the network’s pilots got similar responses when it came to the “closed ends” (namely, the survey questions where respondents choose from a menu or numerical scale of possible answers).

-It was only in the open-ended questions that you could see meaningful differences — Feldman said that ultimately, it turned out out that the shows that “overperformed for ‘enjoyment’ and underperformed for ‘interesting'” did well with viewers, while the shows that respondents saw as more interesting than enjoyable did poorly in the ratings.
+It was only in the open-ended questions that you could see meaningful differences — Feldman said that ultimately, it turned out that the shows that “overperformed for ‘enjoyment’ and underperformed for ‘interesting'” did well with viewers, while the shows that respondents saw as more interesting than enjoyable did poorly in the ratings.

 Feldman argued that this is an insight that applies to companies beyond TV.